valkey-io/valkey-doc/topics/geospatial.md

 ---

 Geospatial indexes let you store coordinates and search for them.
-This data structure is useful for finding nearby points within a given radius, bounding box, or "polygon" shaped area.
+This data structure is useful for finding nearby points within a given radius, bounding box, or polygon shaped area.

 ## Basic commands